Sc1anso/IoT-activity-recognition/README.md

 ## Structure:
 - UCI-HAR Dataset: directory containing the UCI dataset;
-- Thesis Dataset: directory containing the dataset built using the M5Stack Gray device;
+- Dataset tesi: directory containing the dataset built using the M5Stack Gray device (zipped using WINRAR);
 - plots: directory containing all the plots generated during the execution of the experiment on the dataset we have constructed;
 - UCI plots: directory containing all the graphs generated during the e execution of the experiment on the UCI dataset;
 - np arr: directory containing some saved data structures in .npy format useful for exporting models.
 In addition to .npy it is possible to find, in particular for the self-organising map, two .txt files that are those that will be actually exported on the microcontroller and they are: